energy-savings-scheme/openfisca-djangoapi/README.md

 $ docker-compose up app
 ```

-_Now your django app is available on http://localhost:8000, but it's optional for development_
+_Now your django app is available on http://localhost:8000_

 ### Container commands